 Experience in identifying placements

 This comes down to experience, which only comes from climbing and placing gear.
 Placing gear on lead can feel very different from placing gear at a belay, as on lead, gear placing is more active (you do it on the move, and need to do it quickly), while belay placements are more passive (you can take your time, also know as faffing around).
-Secondly on a multi pitch route the leader can feel more exposed when setting a belay than when leading, with a natural human fear of being pulled off and falling to their doom by their partner, often resulting in to much gear being placed.
+Secondly, on a multi-pitch route, the leader can feel more exposed when setting a belay than when leading, with a natural human fear of being pulled off and falling to their doom by their partner, often resulting in too much gear being placed.